 How to make the liquid latex mold

-To make these duck molds and duck statues, all you need to do is go through the following steps.
-I’ve tried to explain them to the best of my ability so they would make sense of why it is done so.
-If the following steps work for you, just skip my explanations.
+To make these duck molds and statues, you only need to go through the following steps.
+I’ve explained it to the best of my ability so they can understand why it is done.
+If the next steps work for you, skip my explanations.

-Step One: The first thing that must happen in order to make a few concrete rubber duck statues is that you must choose one of your/kids favorite rubber duckies to reproduce in concrete.
-The easiest rubber duck to make a rubber duck statue from are the airtight ones that float in the bathtub.
+Step One: The first thing that must happen to make a few concrete rubber duck statues is choosing one of your/kids’ favorite rubber duckies to reproduce in concrete.
+The most accessible rubber duck to make a statue from is the airtight ones that float in the bathtub.

 Because they are hollow and the surface gives away with pressure, they are easy to take out of the mold.
-Hard objects should work out as well as even the concrete duck comes out of the mold.
+Complex objects should work out, and the concrete duck should come from the mold.

 Step Two: We will use Liquid Latex to make a concrete rubber duck mold from an original Rubber Duckie.
-Put a piece of wax paper, cardboard, or foil under your original rubber duck and then paint the rubber duck and about 2-inches of the wax paper with your mold compound called liquid latex.
-Let the latex dry for about 45-minutes.
+Put a piece of wax paper, cardboard, or foil under your original rubber duck.
+Then, paint the rubber duck and 2 inches of wax paper with your liquid latex mold compound.
+Let the latex dry for about 45 minutes.

-Note: It’s important to notice here that you’re not painting the bottom of the Rubber Duckie, but onto the wax paper or whatever you’re using under it.
-In the end, you will remove the wax paper and Rubber Duckie and it will be the upside-down mold for our project.
+Note: It’s essential to note that you’re not painting that you’re a part of the Rubber Duckie but onto the wax paper or whatever you’re using under it.
+At your end, you will remove the wax paper and Rubber Duckie, which will be our project’s upside-down mold.

-Step Three: Put the second layer of liquid latex onto your rubber duck and going out about 2-inches onto your wax paper and let this dry for about 30-minutes so that it is still a little tacky.
+Step Three: Put the second layer of liquid latex onto your rubber duck and go about 2 inches onto your wax paper.
+Let it dry for about 30 minutes so it is still tacky.

 Step Four: Wrap one layer of gauze bandage around the still tacky latex.
-This is what will be reinforcing your mold to make it strong.
+This is what will reinforce your mold to make it strong.
 The inside of the mold that is up against the Rubber Duckie is the part that will make the design in the cement.

-Step Five: Put the third layer of liquid latex onto your rubber duck and going out about 2-inches onto your wax paper and let this dry until tacky, add another layer of gauze.
-Put a fourth, fifth, and sixth layer of liquid latex onto the duck and let each dry for about 45-minutes.
+Step Five: Put the third layer of liquid latex onto your rubber duck, going about 2 inches onto your wax paper, and let this dry until tacky; add another layer of gauze.
+Put a fourth, fifth, and sixth layer of liquid latex onto the duck and let each dry for about 45 minutes.

-Step Six: Put the seventh layer of liquid latex onto your duck being careful to cover any gauze bumps still exposed to the air.
+Step Six: Put the seventh layer of liquid latex onto your duck, carefully covering any gauze bumps still exposed to the air.
 Let this dry overnight or longer if necessary.

-Step Eight: Your latex mold should be able to turn inside out and go back easily like rubber if it is completely dry and ready to use.
-Fill this mold with water and look at the sides to see if it is holding its shape.
-If the mold is not holding its shape, it needs another layer of gauze and two or three more layers of liquid latex put on in the same manner as above to make it thicker.
+Step Eight: Your latex mold should turn inside out and return quickly like rubber if it is scorched and ready to use.
+Fill this mold with water and look at the sides to see if it holds its shape.
+If the mold does not have its shape, it needs another layer of gauze and two or three more layers of liquid latex put on in the same manner as above to make it thicker.

-Step Nine: Now you can put your concrete duck mold into a box of packing peanuts.
-Make sure that the rim is flat on top and that the peanuts hold the mold suspended so that the head won’t be touching the bottom of the box.
+Step Nine: Now, you can put your concrete duck mold into a box of packing peanuts.
+Ensure the rim is flat on top and the peanuts hold the mold suspended so the head won’t touch the box’s width.

 Conclusion

-Your latex duck mold will also work for Plaster of Paris ducks if you would like painted ducks in your garden.
-After painting your Plaster of Paris duck, use a waterproof sealer if the duck is going to be standing outside.
+If you want painted ducks in your garden, your latex duck mold will also work for Plaster of Paris ducks.
+After painting your Plaster of Paris duck, use a waterproof sealer if the duck stands outside.

-Plaster of Paris is not as strong as cement, place these ducks someplace where they will not fall and break from.
-Also, if you like this kind of guide you can check these guides for concrete candle holders and concrete leaves.
-If that is not enough there are still concrete garden spheres.
+Plaster of Paris is firmer than cement; place these ducks somewhere where they will not fall and break.
+Also, if you like this kind of guide, you can check these guides for concrete candle holders and leaves.
+If that is not enough, there are still concrete garden spheres.

-What is common for all of the guides is that they are simple and everyone can do them without any fancy pieces of equipment.
-They are also good for children and adults alike, all you need is two hands and a little patience.
+What is common for all guides is that they are simple, and everyone can do them without fancy pieces of equipment.
+They are also suitable for children and adults; you only need two hands and a little patience.